 Otherwise, generally speaking, we collect information from employers, other financiers, contractors, suppliers, brokers, introducers, agents, service providers, public sources and others where necessary.
 For example, we may collect information about you from:

-(a) a credit reporting body or financier in the course of assessing your application for a loan;
+(a) a credit reporting body or financier in the course of assessing your application for a loan or suitability to be a guarantor;

 (b) your employer so that we may confirm details of your employment in support of your application for a loan; or